 To increase your account security further, you should also select the option to activate email confirmations.
 This will require you to confirm an email every time you perform key account functions.

-Ultimately, although the above features will keep your Bitstamp account more secure, eToro is much safer.
+Ultimately, although the above features will keep your Bitstamp account more secure, Coinbase is much safer.
 As you are buying cryptocurrencies in the form of CFDs, users can not hack your account with the view of withdrawing your investments out.

 Step 4.
 Verify identity